box/developer.box.com/content/guides/tooling/sdks/index.md

 ## Next generation SDKs

-The latest generation Box Python SDK, Box Typescript SDK and .NET SDK are designed to elevate the developer experience and streamline your integration with the Box Content Cloud.
+The latest generation Box Python SDK, Box Typescript SDK, .NET SDK, and Swift SDK are designed to elevate the developer experience and streamline your integration with the Box Content Cloud.

 <Message type='notice'>
-.NET SDK is in a Public Beta phase.
+.NET SDK and Swift SDK are in a Public Beta phase.
 </Message>

 Here's what you can expect from the new SDKs: